Updated:

 - Are you considering a wellness room for your employees?

 Remember that when you’re looking to lease, there’s a difference between usable square footage (USF) and rentable square footage (RSF).
 The former is the actual office space you occupy from wall to wall and isn't shared with other tenants.
-The latter includes common areas of the building such as elevators, stairwells, and lobbies, etc.
+The latter includes common areas of the building such as elevators, stairwells, lobbies, etc.

 Type of Industry